rticommunity/rticonnextdds-connector-js/README.rst

 License
 -------

-RTI Connector for JavaScript and RTI Connector for Python are part of the Connext DDS Professional Package.
-If you have a valid license for the RTI Connext DDS Professional Package, such license shall govern your use of RTI Connector for Python and RTI Connector for JavaScript.
-All other use of this software shall be governed solely by the terms of RTI’s Software License for Non-Commercial Use #4040, included at the top level of the \`Connector for Python repository
+RTI Connector for JavaScript is part of the Connext DDS Professional Package.
+If you have a valid license for the RTI Connext DDS Professional Package, such license shall govern your use of RTI Connector for JavaScript.
+All other use of this software shall be governed solely by the terms of RTI’s Software License for Non-Commercial Use #4040.